robdrimmie/imtg/devlog/rmd/project.md

 ## notes and such (reverse chrono)
 As work in the sections above gets completed, I archive it down here.
 This is not a _good_ system, but it is _a_ system.
 Eventually this should all be migrated into issues or the project tooling or whatever.

+### 20221125 - new repo and stabilization
+0942
+- taking out a big chunk of work that is largely done or no longer really necessary due to changes in direction
+- got the new repo setup and source of truth

+- ✅ improve item generation
+  - flitting from vendors to characters should work
+  - ✅ vendors should craft their shit
+  - ✅ icon changes color or something based on attribute modified, as well as increase or decrease?
+  - images need to exist for all item types
+    - 🟠 missing Win Condition and Food
+- ✅ rebalance combat rewards when entire party is in place
+  - rebalanced for one character
+- ✅ [NOT DOING] then try with 6 win condition items and 6 destination tiles?
+  - no longer convinced this is a priority for launch
+  - I don't know how the win condition stuff will work with multiple party members, but at this time this won't be necessary because I'm starting with one character
+- ✅ improve inventory management interface
+  - almost all panes have a purpose and content
+    - 🟠 Currency has no purpose or content
+    - ✅ Navigation pane should be more interesting
+- ✅ then try 6 party members?
+  - mechanically works fine but the game is likely to be more fun starting with just one
+- ✅ spreadsheet-type view at /sheet to help understand the variables in play
+- ✅ cache attribute and other values affected by gear